 The Legislature adjourned its regular session on May 17, 2020.
-On June 10, 2020, I issued a proclamation calling the Legislature into a special session to address both the COVID-19 pandemic and the urgent and existential need for systemic police accountability and reform in Minnesota.
-The Legislature adjourned before accomplishing its mandate.
-As such, on July 10, 2020, I again issued a proclamation calling the Legislature into a second special session to begin today, July 13, 2020.
+On June 10, 2020, July 10, 2020, and August 7, 2020, I issued proclamations calling the Legislature into special sessions.
+On September 9, 2020, I again issued a proclamation calling the Legislature into a fourth special session to begin today, September 11, 2020.
 The Legislature may terminate a peacetime emergency extending beyond 30 days by a majority vote of each house.